 How should data center managers react and deal with the following: How can infrastructure resources be provided much faster and more efficiently than before for specialist departments or users for Hana and S/4 Hana applications?
 What must this type of IT and SAP infrastructure environment have for focused and cost-effective manageability that takes Enterprise requirements into account and supports modified operating processes?
 And how can SAP Classic and Hana as well as S/4 Hana be operated side by side happily or for a specific amount of time?

-Fujitsu offers a wide range of solutions especially in the Hana environment – from a Discovery Hana Appliance for test purposes (for example also for testing S/4 Hana, see the box) and for getting acquainted with Hana, right through to large-scale Hana environments (scale-out/scale-up), including services, whereby numerous close partnerships are maintained, for example with Suse or NetApp.
+Fujitsu offers a wide range of solutions especially in the Hana environment – from a Discovery Hana Appliance for test purposes (for example also for testing S/4 Hana) and for getting acquainted with Hana, right through to large-scale Hana environments (scale-out/scale-up), including services, whereby numerous close partnerships are maintained, for example with Suse or NetApp.
 More than 1000 Hana projects have been handled to date by Fujitsu worldwide.

 Primeflex for SAP Landscapes harmonizes in particular the coupling of SAP IT infrastructure and business requirements.
 And the guiding idea here is to provide IT and business-oriented services.
 Namely in an integrated manner, but always with the aim of simplifying and achieving user benefit – whether through cost optimization, as optimal as possible operating processes, or enforced support for specialist departments through IT.